-Costuming throughout is modern, although it helps with the "gangster" atmosphere to mix in some items from the 20's, 30's, 40's - hats for the men, some Charleston dance frocks, etc. Since the play is happening "inside Steve's head," clashes of styles won't matter.
+Costuming throughout is modern, although it helps with the "gangster" atmosphere to mix in some items from the '20s, '30s, and '40s - hats for men, some Charleston dance frocks, etc. Since the play is happening "inside Steve's head," clashes of styles won't matter.
 In fact, they'll help the overall mood.
-Listed here are only those costumes that might require some special attention because of plot points:
+Listed here are only those costumes that might require some special attention because of plot points.